sprucelabsai/sprucebot-skills-kit/docs/events.md

 }
 ```
 #### Define the terms
-Please don't ever do this.
+Please don't ever make a message like this.
+It'll land you in hot water. ;)
 ```js
 // interface/lang/default.js
 module.exports = {